So you want to learn about functional fitness?

 - Swing the kettlebell behind you, then get ready to jump up.

 - Jump up (without leaving the ground) and swing the kettlebell up.
 You should be standing tall at the peak of the movement.

 - Reverse the movement and bring the kettlebell back down and behind you.

 If you want more tips for training with a kettlebell (a great tool for functional fitness), then check out “The 20 Minute Beginner Kettlebell Workout.”

 Push-ups, the ole fitness staple.
-But being able to hold yourself firm in a straight line (don’t sink), while pushing yourself up with create a lot of core strength.
+But being able to hold yourself firm in a straight line (don’t sink), while pushing yourself up will create a lot of core strength.
 And a great functional exercise.

 Plus, you can add some variation to level them up, creating a more dynamic exercise.